 It is undeniable that post-secondary music education in the United States finds itself today at a crossroads.
 While the number of full-time jobs in music performance is steadily shrinking (consider that a typical bassoon has two to four times as many keys as there are living-wage bassoon openings across the country in a given year), institutions of higher learning continue to produce ever-growing numbers of qualified graduates.

-Thankfully, a slowly-growing number of educators and decision-makers appear to be committed to making at least incremental changes within our broader industry.
-Thus far such initiatives are limited to only a handful of music programs which recently began to look beyond last-century’s go-to model of a symphony job as the most desirable destination for their graduates.
+Thankfully, a growing number of educators and decision-makers seem committed to making at least incremental changes within the broader industry.
+On an institutional level, such initiatives are thus far limited to only a handful of music programs which have begun to look beyond last century’s go-to model of a symphony job as the most desirable destination for their graduates.
 Interestingly, my research in this area indicates that music schools that embrace innovation are more attractive to prospective students, which in turn allows them to be more selective, and thus to provide the highest possible level of musical training.
 This, in turn, impacts alumni outcomes, and therefore helps attract top talent in the future.
 Indeed, if the innovative approach to classical music performance training were to gain real traction, institutions that find themselves at the forefront of this shift might well be poised to become the new leaders in tomorrow’s music performance educational landscape.

 In my own journey as an educator, I have sought ways to help equip students with the tools which they need to face the demands of today’s music profession.
 Following my successful management of SMU's chamber music program, in the Spring semester of 2018 I launched what had proven to be an innovative and highly-praised new course on the secrets of wind playing.
-Organized around the vicarious pedagogical model that takes advantage of the many benefits of group instruction, the course included a robust lecture component which, in addition to covering standard aspects of wind performance, also addressed topics such as: entrepreneurial career planning, musical talent and musical intelligence, performance anxiety, and more.
+Organized around the vicarious pedagogical model that takes advantage of the many benefits of group instruction, the course involved active learning techniques and peer-learning, and also included a robust lecture component which, in addition to covering the four cornerstones of wind performance (air, embouchure, fingers, and tongue), addressed topics such as: entrepreneurial career planning, musical talent and musical intelligence, performance anxiety, and more.
 Due to popular demand, I also established a mechanism whereby I taught individual lessons to advanced students from virtually all of the Meadows School of the Arts woodwind studios, which focused primarily on topics such as phrasing and interpretation, early music ornamentation, orchestral audition/competition preparation, and extended techniques.
-The enthusiasm with which SMU woodwind students responded to these new curricular offerings reinforces my belief in the need for a new approach to training tomorrow’s performers and educators.
+The enthusiasm with which SMU woodwind students responded to these curricular offerings reinforces my belief in the need for a fresh approach to training tomorrow’s performers and educators.

 The legal maxim Eius est interpretare legem cuius condere states: whoever is authorized to establish the law is authorized to interpret it.
 Individual faculty may feel powerless when it comes to enacting curricular changes.
-And yet, as we establish the laws governing our own courses, we have a degree of freedom to steer instructional methods and content in the direction of reflecting as much as possible the current realities of the music profession in order to prepare students for attainable and satisfying careers in music performance.
+And yet, in designing our classroom contracts we retain considerable latitude to steer instructional methods and content in the direction of reflecting as much as possible the current realities of the music profession in order to prepare students for attainable and satisfying careers.

 *If you wish to see references supporting claims made in this post, please contact me directly.